Tech-at-DU/ACS-3310-Writing-JavaScript-Libraries/lesson-7.md

 This is the most effective use of AI as a learning tool.
 The code is the context for the explanation.
 You get an answer that is specific to what you are actually building, not a generic tutorial.

+> You should be doing this every time you are using AI!

 **After every AI response, ask yourself:**
 1. Do I understand every line?
 2. Have I verified every library call against the README?